open-xchange/appsuite-frontend/documentation/configuration/settings-list-of.md

 # Onboarding

 To disable or enable different apps for client onboarding, the onboarding wizard checks enabled capabilities.
-The corresponding capabilities for the different apps are:
+The corresponding capabilites for the different apps are:

 - Mail App: `webmail mobile_mail_app`
 - Drive App: `infostore drive`